-“I'm running an iPhone 12 in iOS 15.
-Auto-lock options are 1, 2, 3, 4, 5 minutes.
+“I'm running an iPhone 14 in iOS 17.
+Auto-Lock options are 1, 2, 3, 4, 5 minutes.
 On my device only 2 minutes works.
 The rest do nothing.
-And the auto-lock only works on the home screen and never when any app is in view.
+And the Auto-Lock only works on the home screen and never when any app is in view.
 Anybody got ideas to fix this?”

-It's very obvious that your iPhone will not be automatically locked when auto-lock feature is disabled or it is set to Never.
-Follow the steps below to check your auto-lock settings:
+It's very obvious that your iPhone will not be automatically locked when Auto-Lock feature is disabled or it is set to Never.
+Follow the steps below to re-enable it:

-If your iPhone is in Low Power Mode, you may also experience iPhone not auto locking issue.
+If your iPhone is in Low Power Mode, you may also experience iPhone Auto Lock not working issue.
 To fix this problem, you'd better trun off Low Power mode.
 Here's how to do it:

 Sometimes restarting an iPhone will help to fix minor software erros like this one that you experience after an iOS 15 upgrade.
 To restart your iPhone, follow these steps: